AdobeDocs/campaign-classic.en/help/installation/using/application-server.md

 The supported versions are detailed in Campaign [Compatibility matrix](../../rn/using/compatibility-matrix.md).

 ### Recommendations

+When installing and upgrading your Java Development Kit, apply the following recommendations:

-Java Development Kit can be installed using the appropriate JDK version already used by other applications on the machine.
+* Java Development Kit can be installed using the appropriate JDK version already used by other applications on the machine.

-When installing the JDK, the integration with the Web browsers is not required.
+* When installing the JDK, the integration with the Web browsers is not required.

-On a machine which only executes delivery agents (**nlserver mta** process) or the workflow server (**nlserver wfserver** process), installing a JDK is not required.
+* On a machine which only executes delivery agents (**nlserver mta** process) or the workflow server (**nlserver wfserver** process), installing a JDK is not required.

->[!CAUTION]
->
-> To preserve platform operation performance and ensure compatibility with the installed version, you must disable automatic JDK update functions in Windows and Linux.
+* To preserve platform operation performance and ensure compatibility with the installed version, you must disable automatic JDK update functions in Windows and Linux.

->
-> When upgrading your Java version, you first need to uninstall the previous version.
+* When upgrading your Java version, you first need to uninstall the previous version.
 Both versions of Java installed in the same machine can cause conflicts.

+    As an On-premise customer, you can check the `LD_LIBRARY_PATH` [environment variable](installing-packages-with-linux.md#environment-variables) is set to the latest version (for ex. java11).
+If it is set to a previous version (for ex.
+Java8), then it needs to be updated.
+For JDK 11, the path to locate JDK libraries is `/usr/lib/jvm/java-11-openjdk-amd64/lib`.

 ### Installation steps

 Java Development Kit is platform-specific: separate installers are needed for each operating system.

-To download Java JDK, connect to [Oracle website](https://www.oracle.com/technetwork/java/javase/downloads/index.html){target="_blank"}.
+To download JDK, connect to [Oracle website](https://www.oracle.com/technetwork/java/javase/downloads/index.html){target="_blank"}.

 >[!CAUTION]
 >